techemmy/React-Countries-Finder/README.md

 # React Countries Info Finder with Color theme switcher

 This is a React solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
-Note: This Page is currently mostly just a template.
-      It'll be updated as I build.

 ## Table of contents

 - [Overview](#overview)